Glottochronology: Divergence time

-By testing historically verifiable cases in which t is known by nonlinguistic data (such as the approximate distance from Classical Latin to modern Romance languages), Swadesh arrived at the empirical value of approximately 0.14 for L, which means that the rate of replacement constitutes around 14 words from the 100-wordlist per millennium.
+By testing historically verifiable cases in which t is known by nonlinguistic data (such as the approximate distance from Classical Latin to modern Romance languages), Swadesh arrived at the empirical value of approximately 0.14 for L, (c?) which means that the rate of replacement constitutes around 14 words from the 100-wordlist per millennium.
+This is represented in the table below.

 Results

-Glottochronology was found to work in the case of Indo-European, accounting for 87% of the variance.
-It is also postulated to work for Afro-Asiatic (Fleming 1973), Chinese (Munro 1978) and Amerind (Stark 1973; Baumhoff and Olmsted 1963).
-For Amerind, correlations have been obtained with radiocarbon dating and blood groups as well as archaeology.

-The approach of Gray and Atkinson, as they state, has nothing to do with "glottochronology".